rayanfam/rayanfam.github.io/_posts/2018-09-03-hypervisor-from-scratch-part-2.md

 	}
 ```

-You can see that I put "**DrvUnsupported**" to all functions.
+You can see that we used "**DrvUnsupported**" for all functions.
 This function handles all MJ Functions and tells the user that it's not supported.

-The main body of this function is like this:
+The main body of  "**DrvUnsupported**" is like this:

 ```
 NTSTATUS DrvUnsupported(IN PDEVICE_OBJECT DeviceObject, IN PIRP Irp)